telefonicaid/fiware-orion/doc/manuals/user/context_providers.md

     order to obtain a match.
 Otherwise you may encounter problems, like the one described in this [post at StackOverflow](https://stackoverflow.com/questions/48163972/orion-cb-doesnt-update-lazy-attributes-on-iot-agent).
 -   Query filtering (e.g. `GET /v2/entities?q=temperature>40`) is not supported on query forwarding.
-First, Orion doesn't include the filter in the `POST /v1/queryContext` operation forwarded to CPr.
+First, Orion doesn't include the filter in the `GET /v2/entities` operation forwarded to CPr.
 Second, Orion doesn't filter the CPr results before responding them back to client.
 An issue corresponding to this limitation has been created: https://github.com/telefonicaid/fiware-orion/issues/2282
 -   In the case of partial updates (e.g. `POST /v2/op/entities` resulting in some entities/attributes being updated and